Asymptotic estimates for unimodular multilinear forms with small norms on sequence spaces: Applications

 \subsection{Dimension blow-up estimates}

-We turn our attention to the order in which the estimates blow-up with respect to the dimension in the cases when the exponents $(\rho _{1},\dots,\rho _{d})$ do not fulfill the range required in Hardy--Littlewood's inequality (see \cite{ABPS_HL}).
+We turn our attention to the order in which the estimates blow-up with respect to the dimension when the exponents $(\rho _{1},\dots,\rho _{d})$ do not fulfill the range required in Hardy--Littlewood inequality (see \cite{ABPS_HL}).
 In this framework, there is no constant $C_{d,\bm{\rho}, \mathbf{p}}^{\mathbb{K}} \geq 1$, independent of the dimensions $n_1,\dots,n_d$, for which the inequality

 is universally complied for all $d$-linear forms $T: X_{p_1} \times \cdots \times X_{p_{d}} \to \mathbb{K}$.
 Recent papers present results on this line \cite{ANNPR_POS,PSST}.
 The next one follows this fashion.